-Interestingly, other proteins, namely the collagens that make up cartilage and other connective tissues in meats, can be made to break down by heating them in certain ways, specifically through moist heat cooking methods.
-This is why tough cuts of meat like lamb shanks or oxtails can become so incredibly tender when braised slowly.
+Interestingly, other proteins, namely the collagens that make up cartilage and other connective tissues in meats, can be made to break down by cooking.
+This is most easily accomplished through moist heat cooking methods like a long braise and slow cooking.
+This is why tough cuts of meat like lamb shanks or oxtails can become so incredibly tender when cooked slowly.

 Cooking also causes proteins to lose moisture, typically via evaporation in the form of steam.
 This loss of moisture then causes protein-rich food to shrink, as we see with burgers that shrink when cooked on the grill.

 Carbohydrates like sugars and starches are also transformed by heating.
-Sugars turn brown, as we see when we caramelize the tops of a crème brûlée.
+Sugars turn brown, as seen when we caramelize the tops of a crème brûlée.
 The browning of bread when we bake it is caused by the caramelization of the carbohydrates.
-Starches tend to act like sponges, soaking up water and expanding in size, as when pasta noodles expand when we cook them.
+Starches tend to act like sponges, soaking up water and expanding in size, as when rice or pasta noodles expand when we cook them.

 Fats, such as butter and oils, liquefy, and eventually start to smoke when they get too hot.
 The fibers in vegetables and fruits soften and break down, which is why a cooked carrot is softer than a raw one.